Pensions Last Fact-Checked: 28 April 2026 · 10 min read

 Complete the application

-You'll need: PPS number, proof of ID (passport or driving licence), proof of address, employment details, and your intended contribution schedule.
-Providers will carry out KYC checks under anti-money-laundering regulations.
+You'll need: PPS number, proof of ID (passport or driving licence), proof of address (utility bill <3 months old), employment details, and your intended contribution schedule.
+Providers will carry out Know Your Customer (KYC) checks under anti-money-laundering regulations — same documentation a bank or broker would request.

 3